Nick Eyre

-Nicholas G. Eyre (June 16, 1959 – November 15, 2018) was a former American college and professional football player who was an offensive tackle in the National Football League (NFL).
-Eyre played college football for Brigham Young University, and earned All-American honors.
-He played professionally for the NFL's Houston Oilers for a single season in 1981.
+Nicholas G. Eyre (June 16, 1959 – November 15, 2018) was an American professional football player who was an offensive tackle in the National Football League (NFL).
+Eyre played college football for the BYU Cougars, earning consensus All-American honors in 1980.
+He played for the NFL's Houston Oilers for a single season in 1981.

 Eyre was born in Las Vegas and died in St. George, Utah.

 Eyre attended Brigham Young University, where he played for the BYU Cougars football team from 1977 to 1980.
 As a senior in 1980, he was recognized as a consensus first-team All-American.